mmckechney/HighThroughputFormRecognizer/README.md

 This repository is offered to demonstrate a set of resources that will allow you to leverage [Azure Form Recognizer](https://docs.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/) for high throughput of processing documents stored in Azure Blob Storage.

+**IMPORTANT!** In addition to leveraging the solution below, it will also be beneficial to _request a transaction limit increase_ for your Form Recognizer Accounts.
+Instructions for how to do this can be found in the [Microsoft Form Recognizer Documentation](https://docs.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/service-limits#increasing-transactions-per-second-request-limit)

 ## Features

 This solution leverages the following Azure services: